 (Are you aged 16-30?
 Sign up! anthonynolan.org/join)

-I also see how much money is needed to save the lives of people with blood cancer.
-It costs £40 to add each potential donor to the stem cell register, and countless more money to fund stem cell transplants, undertake groundbreaking research to improve the donation process and kill blood cancer for good, and provide world class nursing care to patients and their families.
+As well as recruiting people to the stem cell register at events, cheering #TeamAN at marathons, and doing my day job in the Creative Studio team, I also see how much money is needed to save the lives of people with blood cancer.
+It costs £40 to add each potential donor to the stem cell register, and countless more money to fund stem cell transplants, undertake groundbreaking research to save more lives, and provide world class nursing care to patients and their families.

 So, to mark a year since starting at Anthony Nolan, and since bashing my knee so much it looked like minced meat (sorry), it feels only right to come full circle for round two, drag Ryan along with me, and raise as much money as possible.
 More money means more lives saved.